-The Topic View is an approach to categorize information into document types.
-Its purpose is to allow users the ability to find information of a specific form within a documentation system.
+The Topic View aimes to categorize information into domain specific document types.
+Its purpose is to allow users the ability to find information of a specific form within a documentation system (e.g. 3D CAD models).
 It first requires a defined decomposition of systems, subsystems and components.
 Topics could range to any categorization, such as physical location or department ownership.
 The Topic View must be agnostic to the storage location because it requires an access portal to utilize it, such as the Rubin Documentation Portal (Section 3).
 The construction of a Topic View tree depends on the implementation of the portal, the purpose of the topic tree, and the targeted user base.